OctopusDeploy/docs/src/pages/docs/deployments/certificates/troubleshooting.md

 This can happen when certificates include extension data without specifying the certificate format of v3.
 If the version is omitted, then v1 is implied.
 Since only v3 certificates are allowed to have this additional data, this leads to an invalid certificate.
 Please see [BC-CSharp issue #158](https://github.com/bcgit/bc-csharp/issues/158) for further information.

-Please review the certificates in  {{Library,Certificates}} to find the invalid one, update any usages to use a new valid certificate, and delete the old certificate via the REST API.
+Please review the certificates in  **Library ➜ Certificates** to find the invalid one, update any usages to use a new valid certificate, and delete the old certificate via the REST API.

 ### `Invalid certificate detected - Unable to parse certificate`